Try a full version of Helix Core version control — with all the extras — for free. No limits on features and functionality. No end date.

 Speaker 3: So I have two questions about this.
-How frequently you update your work workspace that you're cloning from?
-How frequently you update your workspace that you are cloning every time?
+How frequently do you update your work workspace that you're cloning from?
+Every time?

-Joshua: We're cloning fro?
+Joshua: We're cloning from?
 Basically as fast as we possibly can.
 So it depends on how long it takes us to go through that and build and test cycle.
 We basically have just one of those running.
-So as fast as we can go through that process let's say it takes 30 minutes and there'll be a 30 minute delay from what's currently the latest and greatest code.
+So as fast as we can go through that process.
+Let's say it takes 30 minutes, and there'll be a 30-minute delay from what's currently the latest and greatest code.

 Speaker 3: Okay.
-You said that for the smart validation that you are checking actually it's change and see the type of, does it need to test or build every product or this only one product?
-How to define this dependency?
+You said that for the smart validation that you are checking, actually it's change and see the type of, does it need to test or build every product or only this one product?
+How do you define this dependency?

-Speaker 4: Yeah, you mentioned that storage was one of the pain areas and I was wondering if you've been doing any or trying any bonding or maybe utilizing SMB three to try to get around those?
+Speaker 4: Yeah.
+You mentioned that storage was one of the pain areas.
+And I was wondering if you've been doing anything or trying any bonding or maybe utilizing SMB3 to try to get around those?

-Joshua: We have tried using SMB three, I would say lots of problems that we have with remote protocols are vendor specific.
-So each vendor has their own implementation of how that works and under extreme load we see interesting behavior uncover interesting bugs.
-So we moved to SMB three but that doesn't necessarily mean we won't hit something that's vendor specific implementation issue.
-So ultimately we want to get away from that and say let's get something native that Microsoft is 100% behind like using native NTFS.
+Joshua: We have tried using SMB3.
+I would say lots of problems that we have with remote protocols are vendor specific.
+So each vendor has their own implementation of how that works, and under extreme load, we see interesting behavior uncover interesting bugs.
+So we moved to SMB3, but that doesn't necessarily mean we won't hit something that's vendor specific implementation issue.
+So ultimately, we want to get away from that, and say, “Let's get something native that Microsoft is 100% behind, like using native NTFS.”

-Speaker 4: Oh, I don't know if I missed it, but can you tell us how you do your clowns?
+Speaker 4: Oh, I don't know if I missed it, but can you tell us how you do your clones?

-Joshua: So the current cloning system we use today is via Nadaps FlexClone technology so that's how we do our cloning today.
-Our workspaces are about 350 gigabytes in size and they get cloned instantaneously.
+Joshua: So the current cloning system we use today is via NetApp FlexClone technology.
+So that's how we do our cloning today.
+Our workspaces are about 350 gigabytes in size, and they get cloned instantaneously.
 Where we're headed, as I mentioned earlier, is probably cloning through VM Ware.

-Speaker 4: After you clown are you guys IO bound or CPU bound?
+Speaker 4: After you clone are you guys IO bound or CPU bound?